DataGrip 2025.3 Help

 For more information, refer to Terminal settings.

 • Classic.
-This is our standard terminal emulator, built on the JediTerm library, with user input (commands and keystrokes) sent directly to the underlying shell.
+This is a standard terminal emulator of the previous generation, built on the JediTerm library, with user input (commands and keystrokes) sent directly to the underlying shell.

-• Experimental 2024 (deprecated).
-This terminal (known as New Terminal in DataGrip 2024.*) integrated advanced IDE features, such as autocompletion and AI capabilities.
-However, it also introduced compatibility challenges, and as a result, it has been deprecated.
-Selecting this terminal engine will be available only to those who enabled it in DataGrip 2024.*.
+The Experimental 2024 (deprecated) terminal engine, also known as New Terminal in DataGrip 2024.*, has been deprecated due to compatibility challenges.
+The option to select this terminal engine is available only to users who had enabled it in DataGrip 2024.*.
 You can find the documentation for it in the earlier version of DataGrip Help.

 1. Open the Terminal tool window: View | Tool Windows | Terminal.